Les Sables-d'Olonne: History

 Les Sables-d'Olonne (/fr/) is French for "the sands of Olonne".
 It was founded in 1218 from Havre d'Olonne by Savary I de Mauléon, the Lord of Mauléon, Sénéchal of Poitou and prince of Talmont.
 Its history is tied to the ocean for which it has served as a port and point of maritime commerce.
 Louis XI separated Les Sables d'Olonne from the town of Olonne in 1472, improved the harbour, and fortified the entrance.
 It became the largest cod-fishing port in France, with 14,000 inhabitants, in the 17th century.
 In 1696 Sables was bombarded by the combined fleets of England and the Dutch Republic.
 During the French Revolution, unlike the surrounding Vendée, the city supported the Republic, and so was often besieged—unsuccessfully, because of its port.

 The Hôtel de Ville is a former private house which was acquired in 1803.

 The current local tourism industry traces its roots to bathing establishments, first begun in 1825.
 Rail service reached Les Sables on 29 December 1866, via the line from La Roche-sur-Yon, Bressuire, Saumur, and Tours; express service to and from Paris would arrive in 1971.
 The city's port served as a base port for American Expeditionary Forces during World War I. Germany occupied Les Sables d'Olonne during World War II and, upon evacuation of that army at war's end, the German army made an effort to destroy the port, and mined the harbor.

 Population

 The population data in the table and graph below refer to the commune of Les Sables-d'Olonne proper, in its geography at the given years.
-The populations of Olonne-sur-Mer and Château-d'Olonne, absorbed in 2019, are not included.
+The populations of Olonne-sur-Mer and Château-d'Olonne, absorbed in 2019, are not included in population data for 2019 and earlier.